jooeetaan/halite/README.md

 ## Instructions on Making Changes

+###this section needs revising once I learn how VCS works.

 All changes should be made in "dev" branch before being pushed to master.
 (To verify things work first).

 To modify the dev branch, first clone the repo (this only needs to be done once):